ResNet After All? Neural ODEs and Their Numerical Solution: Algorithm for step size adaptation

-The algorithm chooses the initial step size using the algorithm described by \cite{hairerWanner}.
-This algorithm ensures that the Neural ODE chooses an appropriate step size for all neural networks and initializations.
-We found that the initial step size suggested by the algorithm is not too small, which makes the algorithm useful in practice.
-The Neural ODE starts training with the proposed step size $h$ using a solver of order $q$.
-After a predefined number of steps (we chose $k=50$), the algorithm checks whether the Neural ODE is still continuous: The accuracy is calculated over one batch with the solver used for training and with a test solver, which has a smaller discretization error than the solver used for training.
-The crucial condition whether the solver is a feature of the model is whether a higher accuracy solver drops the performance significantly.
-If so, we decrease the step size and let the model train a couple of iterations to regain time-continuous dynamics.
-If not, we cautiously increase the step size.
-Unlike in ODE solvers, the difference between train and test accuracy does not tell by how much the step size needs to be adapted, so we choose some constant multiplicative factor that works well in practice (see Algorithm \ref{algo:step_adapt}).
+First the algorithm has to initialize the accuracy parameter $\epsilon$, which corresponds to the step size $h$ for fixed step solvers and the tolerance for adaptive step size solvers.
+The initial step size is chosen according to an algorithm described by \citet{hairerWanner}[p.~169] which ensures that the Neural ODE chooses an appropriate step size for all neural networks and initializations.
+In our experiments we found that the initial step size suggested by the algorithm is not too small, which makes the algorithm useful in practice.
+The Neural ODE starts training with the proposed accuracy parameter $\epsilon$.
+After a predefined number of iterations (we chose $k=50$), the algorithm checks whether the model can still be interpreted as a valid ODE: the accuracy is calculated over one batch with the train solver and with a test solver, where the test solver has a smaller discretization error than the train solver.
+To ensure that the test solver has a smaller discretization error than the train solver, the accuracy parameter $\epsilon$ is adjusted for testing if necessary (see Supplementary Material Section \ref{sec:appendix_adaptation_algo} for details).
+If test and train solver show a significant difference in performance, we decrease the accuracy parameter and let the model train with this accuracy parameter to regain valid ODE dynamics.
+If performance of test solver and train solver agree up to a threshold, we cautiously increase the accuracy parameter.

+Unlike in ODE solvers, the difference between train and test accuracy does not tell by how much the step size needs to be adapted, so we choose some constant multiplicative factor that works well in practice (see Algorithm \ref{algo:step_adapt} for a simplified version and the Supplementary Material for details).
 The algorithm was robust against small changes to the constants in the algorithm.